lineality/Online_Voting_Using_One_Time_Pads/README.md

 - case studies in handling run-offs and proportional representation
 - uses and issues with parties

+## voting system logs and transparency
+- network monitor logs
+-

+## do one things well, limited functionality
+- 'living off the land' attacks

 ## The need for a resource-thin framework